Incidents and problems are surfacing about Exchange Server, and you like to check the Exchange…

 You did install Exchange Server and want to know how to configure Exchange Server after installation.
 Is this the right approach?
 Not really.
 I recommend you to learn about Exchange Server before you start to install Exchange Server.
-An excellent way is to go through my Exchange Server course available online and for FREE!
+An excellent way is to go through the Exchange Server course available online and for FREE!

 Spend time preparing

 There is a quote which I follow every time: